 Gravity and black holes

 Gravity is not a simple force.
 On the surface, you are stuck on Earth by your body is drawn by the Earth's gravity.
-But as relative physics reveals, your body is trapped in the space-time curvature created our planet's gravitational field, meaning that gravity works by bending both space and time.
+But as relativity physics reveals, your body is trapped in the space-time curvature created by our planet's gravitational field, meaning that gravity works by bending both space and time.

 The Global Positioning System (GPS) satellites that our society heavily relies on would serve as the best example.
-Flying at an orbit that's 20,000 km (12,427 miles) above, the satellites experience time faster (about 38 microseconds per day) than any object on Earth's surface.
+Flying at an orbit that's 20,000 km (12,427 miles) above, the satellites experience time faster (about 38 microseconds per day) than any object on the Earth's surface.
 Hence, their clocks need to be corrected to match with the time on Earth.

 Imagine a supermassive body, such as the black hole at the center of our galaxy.
 If a spaceship can fly to a close yet safe distance to the space monstrosity, the astronauts on board will experience time much slower than anyone back on Earth.
 Hawking proposed that passengers in a round trip to a black hole will experience time travel, in the sense that time slows down significantly for those under the influence of the massive gravitational field.